-California P.C.
-25850(c)(6): Carrying a Loaded Firearm Not the Registered Owner
+Carrying a Loaded Firearm Not the Registered Owner – California Penal Code 25850(c)(6) PC

-In order for someone to be found guilty of carrying a loaded firearm and not the registered owner under PC 25850(c)(6), the prosecution must prove beyond a reasonable doubt:
+To prove someone is guilty of PC 25850(c)(6), the prosecutor must prove the following elements beyond a reasonable doubt:

-- Defendant carried a loaded firearm in his or her vehicle or person
+- Defendant carried a loaded firearm in his or her vehicle or person;

-- Defendant knew they were carrying a firearm
+- Defendant knew they were carrying a firearm;

-- Defendant was in a public place or public street
+- Defendant was in a public place or public street;

-- Defendant is not the registered owner under the Department of Justice
+- Defendant is not the registered owner under the Department of Justice.

 The firearm need not be in working order but only that the firearm was designed to shoot and appeared to be in working order.
 Additionally, a firearm is loaded when there is an unexpended cartridge or shell in its firing chamber or magazine clip.